djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   - For balance inquiries: Display the current balance, overdraft limit if available, and recent transactions.
 Then stop.
   - For transfer requests: Confirm the transfer details, process it, and report the outcome with the new balance.
   - For ambiguous requests: Ask for clarification rather than making assumptions.
-  Keep responses concise and focused only on the requested information.

   - Route to Backoffice Agent when:
     - Customer requests overdraft approval or changes